teesloane/Auth-Boss/README.md

 ## [TLS / SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security)

 TLS and SSL are cryptographic protocols.
 TLS and SSL encrypt the data you send across a network — it is designed to prevent people from "eavesdropping" or tampering with the data that you are sending.

+SSLv2 and v3 are considered insecure today (see [POODLE](https://en.wikipedia.org/wiki/POODLE)), so most HTTPS is done with TLS 1.2.

 There are some useful videos on youtube that help to explain some of these complex topics, but unfortunately I can't speak to the veracity of them all.
 This [video by MIT opencourseware](https://www.youtube.com/watch?v=S2iBR2ZlZf0) looks relatively useful!